gptabhinav/its-still-my-resume/README.md

 Using LLMs to modify resume sections for getting 80%+ job match where possible.

-## Overview
+### Overview

-A simple tool to modify specific sections of your LaTeX resume using AI.
+A simple tool to modify specific sections of your LaTeX resume using LLM.
 Uses tags in your LaTeX file to identify and modify specific sections based on prompts you define.

-## Features
+### Features

 - **Tag-based section modification** - Mark sections in your LaTeX with tags
-- **Simple configuration** - One file for API keys, one for prompts
 - **Flexible prompts** - Define different modifications for different sections
-- **Preserves formatting** - Maintains LaTeX structure and formatting
+- **Preserve formatting** - Maintains LaTeX structure and formatting (still need to add a check for this)
-- **Backup support** - Automatically backs up your original file
+- **Backup support** - Automatically back up your original file

-## Quick Start
+### Quick Start

-### 1. Installation
+#### 1. Installation

 ```bash
 pip install -r requirements.txt
 ```

-### 2. Set up your API key
+#### 2. Set up API key to use LLM

 Option A: Edit `config.yaml` and add your API key:
 ```yaml